 <10yrs: not established.
 Give by SC inj in abdomen, thigh, or upper arm; rotate inj sites.
 Inject immediately after mixing. ≥10yrs: 2mg once every 7 days (weekly).
 Switching from immed- or another ext-rel exenatide product: discontinue, then start Bydureon BCise.

 History (personal or family) of medullary thyroid carcinoma.
 Multiple endocrine neoplasia syndrome type 2.
 History of drug-induced immune-mediated thrombocytopenia from exenatide products.

 Risk of thyroid C-cell tumors.

 Risk of thyroid C-cell tumors; inform patients of potential risk and symptoms.
 Do not share pens between patients.
 History of pancreatitis; consider other antidiabetics.
 Monitor for pancreatitis, drug-induced thrombocytopenia; discontinue if suspected; do not restart if confirmed.
 History of anaphylaxis or angioedema with another GLP-1 agonist; monitor closely.
-Risk of acute gallbladder disease; evaluate if cholelithiasis is suspected.
+Acute gallbladder disease (eg, cholelithiasis, cholecystitis).
+Perform gallbladder studies and clinical follow-up if cholelithiasis is suspected.
 Severe GI disorders, eGFR <45mL/min/1.73m2, ESRD: not recommended.
 Renal transplantation (monitor).
 Hepatic or severe renal impairment: not studied.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Do not mix with insulins; avoid adjacent inj sites.
 Increased risk of hypoglycemia with concomitant insulin secretagogues (eg, sulfonylureas) or insulin; may need lower dose of these.
 May delay absorption of oral drugs (eg, acetaminophen).
 Monitor INR more frequently with warfarin.